 Just a note…

 Veterinary consent must be obtained for all animals prior to the first treatment.
-If your animal has not been seen by a vet, it may not be possible to gain consent to carry out treatment.
+If your animal has an undiagnosed issue, it may not be possible to gain consent to carry out treatment.
 It is therefore advised that your animal is frequently reviewed by your vet at least annually.

 Physiotherapy is not a substitute for veterinary treatment.
 If your animal is lame, a review with your vet should be arranged to diagnose the issue before physiotherapy can commence.
-Any animal that is lame on assessment will be referred to the vet.
+Any animal that is lame on assessment will not be treated and referred to the vet.

 Helena Whiting Veterinary Physiotherapy